Glenda Miranda: Bio

-She is very good friend with another Ecuadorian judoka and Olympian Carmen Chalá who is also her sport idol.
+She is a close friend of fellow Ecuadorian judoka and Olympian Carmen Chalá, whom she has cited as a sporting influence.

 Judo

 Miranda used to compete for many years in extra half-lightweight category where she gained participation at 2008 Olympic Games in Beijing for very good results from continental championships.
 In Beijing she fought two matches and lost both of them but it had to be great experience for her.

 After Olympic games she moved to half-lightweight category where is still waiting for a good result and some winning lead.